 Sally is an inspiration to us all in these difficult times

 Amazing Health and Social Care SCM worked at NHS Nightingale

-Our amazing Senior Curriculum Manager for Health and Social Care at Tower Hamlets Campus, Vic Corcoran, worked at NHS Nightingale.
-She's worked at Tower Hamlets for 8 years, first as a teacher before becoming a Senior Curriculum Manager, however, she worked for many years as an NHS nurse before taking up teaching.
+Our amazing Senior Curriculum Manager for Health and Social Care at Tower Hamlets Campus, Vic Corcoran, worked at NHS Nightingale during the Pandemic.
+She's worked at Tower Hamlets for 8 years, first as a teacher before becoming a Senior Curriculum Manager.
+Vic worked for many years as an NHS nurse before taking up teaching.

 When the effects of COVID-19 started taking effect, Vic volunteered in the evenings and weekends at her local hospital as well as still working for New City College.
 When the increased need for NHS staff became apparent, as well as the need for the NHS Nightingale, she signed up to work there.